chaohuang/mirror_mmetric/README.md

 Usage:
   mm.exe quantize [OPTION...]

   -i, --inputModel arg        path to input model (obj or ply file) -o, --outputModel arg       path to output model (obj or ply file) -h, --help                  Print usage
       --dequantize            set to process dequantification at the ouput --qp arg                Geometry quantization bitdepth.
 A value < 7 means no quantization. (default: 12)
       --qt arg                UV coordinates quantization bitdepth.
+A value
-A value < 7 means no quantization. (default: 12)
+                              < 7 means no quantization. (default: 12)
       --qn arg                Normals quantization bitdepth.
 A value < 7 no quantization. (default: 12)
       --qc arg                Colors quantization bitdepth.
 A value < 7 no quantization. (default: 8)
       --minPos arg            min corner of vertex position bbox, a string of three floats.
 Computed of not set.
       --maxPos arg            max corner of vertex position bbox, a string of three floats.
 Computed of not set.
       --minUv arg             min corner of vertex texture coordinates bbox, a string of three floats.
 Computed of not set.
       --maxUv arg             max corner of vertex texture coordinates bbox, a string of three floats.
 Computed of not set.
       --minNrm arg            min corner of vertex normal bbox, a string of three floats.
 Computed of not set.
       --maxNrm arg            max corner of vertex normal bbox, a string of three floats.
 Computed of not set.
       --minCol arg            min corner of vertex color bbox, a string of three floats.
 Computed of not set.
       --maxCol arg            max corner of vertex color bbox, a string of three floats.
 Computed of not set.
       --outputVar arg         path to the output variables file.
       --useFixedPoint         internally convert the minPos and maxPos to fixed point 16.
+      --colorSpaceConversion  Convert color space from RGB to YUV.

 ```
 ## Reindex